Monitoring programs

 VAMP Ratio threshold calculations exclude:

-• TC40 and Non-Fraud Disputes with Rapid Dispute Resolution ( Guide
+• Non-fraud disputes resolved through Rapid Dispute Resolution ( Guide

 Quickly resolve disputes with instant refunds to customers